supaglue-labs/supaglue/docs/docs/connectors/hubspot.md

 To connect to your customers' HubSpot instances, you'll need to update the redirect URL to point to Supaglue and fetch the API access credentials in your [HubSpot developer account](https://developers.hubspot.com).

-### Add Redirect URL to your HubSpot app.
+### Add Redirect URL to your HubSpot app

 Supaglue provides a redirect URL to send information to your app.
 To add the redirect URL to your HubSpot app:

-1. Login to your HubSpot developer account: https://app.hubspot.com/developer
+1. Log in to your HubSpot developer account: <https://app.hubspot.com/developer>
 1. Navigate to your Public Application under "Apps" and go to the "Auth" tab.

     <BrowserWindow url="app.hubspot.com/developer/12345678/application/123456">